BREEAM is the industry mark of best practice for sustainable refurbishment and fit-out. Projects currently seeking certification can use either:

 Traditionally BREEAM has included refurbishment, fit-out and new build assessments as part of the same methodology and scheme as is the case with BREEAM 2008.
-BRE Global is currently developing a new standalone scheme for assessment of non-domestic building refurbishment titled ‘BREEAM Non Domestic Refurbishment 2014’.
-This new version of BREEAM will provide a dedicated scheme for non-domestic refurbishment and fit-out, running alongside BREEAM New Construction and BREEAM In-Use.
-The BREEAM Non-Domestic Refurbishment scheme is targeted to be live in early 2014.
-An official date will be announced once the piloting and independent peer review process has been completed.
+BRE Global is currently developing a new standalone scheme for assessment of non-domestic building refurbishment titled ‘BREEAM Non-Domestic Refurbishment and Fit-Out 2014’.

 The pilot aims to identify the opportunities and barriers for sustainable refurbishment, to test out the criteria and inform the science base - something that is at the core of all BREEAM schemes.

 Please note that applications to use the pilot scheme are now closed.